simkatti/RSA-encryption/documents/implementation doc.md

 ### GUI

 I started the project with finishing the GUI first.
-The GUI allows user to input a message of 1-190 characters.
+The GUI allows user to input a message of 1-190 bytes.
 This is the maximum plaintext size with padding that can be encrypted with a 2048-bit RSA key.
 The GUI also generates a separate txt file where users can find both public and private keys as well as displaying them on the screen.

 ### Key generation